Luis-Nobrega/OOM-Internship-WRF/HOST/README.md

 # Input files
-In order to adapt your simulation to your needs, input files must be changed according to *WRF* rules.
+In order to adapt a simulation to your needs, input files must be changed according to *WRF* rules.

 ## instructions.txt
 The [intructions.txt](/HOST/instructions.txt) file is responsible for expressing time and mode information in a more readable way for the user and other scripts.
 Every **keyword**, except `processors` is automatically changed by [core_calc.py](/core_calc.py).